Election-Tech-Initiative/electionguard-python/docs/4_decrypt.md

 ## Usage Example

-Here is a simple example of how to execute the decryption process
+Here is a simple example of how to execute the decryption process.

 ```python